-A large non-profit has several newsletter publications and websites each run and maintained by a separate department.
+A large non-profit institution has several newsletter publications and websites, each run and maintained by a separate department.
 The individual publications provide a valuable service to the membership and help to build relationships with new participants.
 The institution wants to maintain uniform and consistent look across all newsletters and communications and also to have a unified database of subscribers.
-It is also desired for each dept to maintain its own independence and identity.
+It is also desired for each department to maintain its own independence and identity.

-The Institution looked at some popular email marketing products and several content management systems but the popular email marketing products did not meet there goals of unified database with department independence and were difficult to customize with communications objectives.
-Further no combination of email marketing and web content management solution really worked well together.
+The Institution looked at some popular email marketing products and several content management systems but the popular email marketing products did not meet their goals of unified database with department independence and were difficult to customize with communications objectives.
+Further, no combination of email marketing and web content management solution really worked well together.

 The Xtenit Platform provided an ideal solution for centrally managing multiple newsletters and micro sites for each department.
 A set of email templates that adhered to branding and design guidelines were set up for the publications to select from.
 Each department had the flexibility to configure content meta tagging and marketing message placements for each newsletter and on the micro sites.
 A unified database across all publications allowed for better tracking and reporting of subscribers and allowed for cross marketing opportunities that helped boost participation.